-Our National Political Education program builds up anti-racist leadership, politics and practice within majority white organizations and communities, in connection with working-class grassroots people of color-led social justice organizing.
-We focus on working with other white activists in response to generations of encouragement and challenges from activists of color for white people to take on this responsibility with each other, and to take collective action against racism in coordination with leadership from communities of color.
+We believe trainings and popular education are an important part of bringing about fundamental change.
+We focus on working with other white people and in majority white organizations.
+This is a response to generations of encouragement from activists of color for white people to take on this responsibility with each other, and to take collection action against racism in coordination with leadership from working-class, grassroots-led communities of color.

 We give talks, keynotes, and presentations at campuses (from high school through graduate programs), conferences, community and faith groups.
 Our presentations are grounded in historical perspective as well as lessons from current social movements, and give a global context to looking at racism in the U.S.